Yanagase

 Yanagase (柳ヶ瀬) is a downtown covered shopping arcade that serves as the main shopping area in the city of Gifu in Gifu Prefecture, Japan.

 History

-Yanagase first shot to nationwide fame when Kenichi Mikawa released Yanagase Blues in 1966.
-Many visitors from throughout Japan came to Gifu to shop here as a result of the song.
-Gifu's position as a center of the fashion industry also helped make Yanagase a popular shopping area.
+Yanagase first gained nationwide fame when Kenichi Mikawa released Yanagase Blues in 1966.
+As a result of the song, many visitors from throughout Japan came to Gifu to shop there.
+Gifu's position as a center of the fashion industry also contributed to Yanagase's popularity.

 Location

 Yanagase is located approximately 700m north of JR Gifu Station on the city's main street (Nagarabashi-dōri), which also forms its eastern border.
 It covers an area approximately 500m wide and is bordered on the west by Chūsetsubashi-dōri.
 Kinkabashi-dōri runs through the center of Yanagase, effectively dividing it into eastern and western portions.

 Major Facilities

-Gifu Takashimaya: This is Yanagase's number one department store.
-Sales reached a peak of 24.9 billion yen (approximately $184 million) in 1991, but had dropped to 15.6 billion yen (approximately $116 million) by February 2005, at which point Takashimaya began renovating the store to support sagging sales.
-The resulting renewal has again increased sales at Takashimaya.
+Gifu Takashimaya: This is Yanagase's primary department store.
+Sales reached a peak of 24.9 billion yen (approximately $184 million) in 1991 but had dropped to 15.6 billion yen (approximately $116 million) by February 2005.
+At that point, Takashimaya began renovating the store to boost sales.
+The renewal has since increased sales at Takashimaya.
 In December 2006, Takashimaya opened a branch of MUJI in a neighboring building.

-MELSA: Part of the Meitetsu chain, MELSA is primarily devoted to women's fashion and gourmet foods.
+MELSA: Part of the Meitetsu chain, MELSA primarily features women's fashion and gourmet foods.
 MELSA Hall, a concert hall, is located on the eighth floor.
 Daiso, a popular 100-yen shop, is located on the fifth floor.